5 surefire ways to let go of data: how to Marie Kondo your tech stack

 Tidying by category: five sure-fire ways for letting technology go

 Just as Marie Kondo advises, the solution for too much stuff is not to buy more storage but to get rid of it—something easier said than done.
-So, here’s a quick roadmap to help you begin.
+So, here’s a quick roadmap on ways to help you begin cleaning your data.

 - Map out your stack by functional area, so you know what you need—and what you don’t.
 Find a company that offers a graphical view of your stack.
 From there, it’s easier to group each technology by functional area.